sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 ## To Do
 * Make the door not passable
 * Add border
+* Change from dictionary storage for coordinates to list (or something mutable) - Maybe two lists, where the positions correspond with one another

 ## Bugs
 * Blocks not filling up whole space